Is donor conception right for us?

 - Read the appropriate Letters in the Planning a Family series that are aimed at would-be parents of egg or sperm donor conceived children

 - Read one or more of the books in our library that are recommended for your situation.
-If you are a UK or Irish member you can borrow them free of charge.
+If you are a UK member you can borrow them free of charge.
 Also read on-line, download or buy the Telling and Talking booklet for parents of children aged 0 – 7.
 The beginning sections are essential reading for couples making the decision to go ahead or not.

 Men and women often have very different approaches to decision making, particularly when issues have a strong emotional component.
 Infertility and ways to get around the difficulties are no different and in many ways more sensitive than most because of the high value that society places on the ability to make babies.

 Typically, men would prefer not to talk about their own or their partner’s fertility problems and women would like to have an on-going conversation about them.
 Men would prefer either not to think about it at all or to spend quiet time researching on the internet, but preferably not reading books.
 Women like to chat on fertility forums, research the internet and read anything they can get their hands on.
 These are stereotypes and there are significant numbers of men and women who do not conform to their gender type, but at DC Network we have talked to enough couples (and know from our own personal experiences) that these approaches ring true for many people.

 Different responses by men and women are normal but the stress of fertility difficulties and treatments can reveal the cracks in relationships that have not been so obvious in better times.
 Alternatively, they can bring couples closer together.
 The challenge is to find a way to respect each other’s way of dealing with the situation and move forward together in your decision making.